alexcorremans/enumerable/README.md

 From The Odin Project's [curriculum](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)

-RSpec tests added later as per the [Time Traveling project](https://www.theodinproject.com/courses/ruby-programming/lessons/testing-your-ruby-code)
+RSpec tests added later for some of the methods as per the [Time Traveling project](https://www.theodinproject.com/courses/ruby-programming/lessons/testing-your-ruby-code)